Class Assignments App

 Function: Education & Training

+Explore the interactive sample app on this page then create a class assignments app of your own.
+View and copy this Class Assignments App for a teacher to distribute and collect class assignments.
+Get started using this app for free today.
 You can do the following with the Class Assignments App: - Track and download homework assignments.
 The Tasks view shows all assignments in order of when they are due.
 Within any assignment, clicking the little file icon next to each assignment in the “Materials” field allows you to download the assignment to your phone as a PDF. - Submit assignments.
 Each assignment has a “Submit” field, which is actually a reverse ref to another table I’ve included in the app.
 Clicking “View” allows the student to view past work they’ve submitted for that assignment.
 Clicking “New” takes users to a new page where their names are autofilled in (because we’ve required user authentication).
 The corresponding assignment is auto-chosen from the dropdown menu, the student can submit a document link, and the timestamp is auto-recorded so the professor knows when the work was submitted. - View past work.
 As described in the last item, students can click into individual assignments and hit the “View” button to see their past submissions for that particular assignment.

 Also see: tablet mode & fullscreen mode